 Patient selection — In adults, the threshold for consideration of weight loss surgery is a body mass index (BMI) ≥40 kg/m2; a threshold of ≥35 kg/m2 is used for individuals with significant current comorbidities, such as diabetes.
 For adjustable banding, the threshold for adults with significant comorbidities is a BMI >30 kg/m2.
 (See "Bariatric operations for management of obesity: Indications and preoperative preparation".)

 For adolescents, the following criteria for weight loss surgery have been recommended by a panel of experts [52,53]:

 ●BMI ≥35 kg/m2 and a severe comorbidity that has significant short-term effects on health (eg, moderate to severe obstructive sleep apnea [AHI >15], type 2 diabetes mellitus, pseudotumor cerebri, or severe and progressive steatohepatitis), or BMI ≥40 with more minor comorbidities.
 These are the same BMI thresholds used to select adults for bariatric surgery.
 Note that use of these fixed BMI thresholds is naturally more conservative for younger patients, in that the fixed threshold corresponds to a higher BMI percentile or Z-score in younger compared with older adolescents or adults.
 In particular, a BMI ≥40 represents very severe obesity in younger patients, particularly those younger than 16 years, in whom this threshold is substantially higher than the 99th percentile curve (figure 1A-B) (see 'Defining severe obesity' above).
 Even more conservative thresholds were used in the past [49,54].

-●Physical maturity, defined as completing 95 percent of predicted adult stature based on bone age or reaching Tanner stage IV.
-This criterion is based on theoretical concerns that rapid weight loss after roux-en-Y gastric bypass (RYGB) might inhibit statural growth if an adolescent has not reached near adult height.
-It may not be necessary for adjustable gastric band (AGB) procedures because weight loss is usually more gradual.
+●Physical maturity, defined as completing 95 percent of predicted adult stature based on bone age or reaching Tanner stage IV (rather than a particular age threshold).
+This criterion is based on theoretical concerns that rapid weight loss after Roux-en-Y gastric bypass (RYGB) might inhibit statural growth if an adolescent has not reached near adult height.
+There is no specific evidence that performing a bariatric procedure before this threshold is reached has adverse effects on height.
+Also, the concern may not be relevant for adjustable gastric band (AGB) procedures because weight loss is usually more gradual.
 (See "Normal puberty", section on 'Sexual maturity rating (Tanner stages)' and "The child with tall stature and/or abnormally rapid growth", section on 'Bone age'.)